rodrigogdavid/Another-One-Cheats-The-Dust/README.md

 through our complex algorithm.

 The client will be asked to fill in a form containing some habits or stress inducing activities that are prone to decrease their lifespan.

+Based on the information gathered, our App calculates a score and contructs a health profile where you could find some tips on how to improve your life.

+In the current version of the application, there are 3 profiles available: Healthy, Advise and Critical.